 Robert Half's hiring research found that 32% of hiring managers view a candidate who does not ask questions as a significant negative signal.
 CareerBuilder's data is even more pointed: candidates who ask thoughtful questions are rated 38% more favorably than those who say "no, I think you covered everything."

 The question-asking portion of an interview is not a courtesy.
 It is an evaluation.
 When an interviewer asks, "Do you have any questions for me?" they are assessing your critical thinking, your interest level, and your ability to engage in a two-way professional conversation.
-Saying "no" is the equivalent of telling them you are not curious enough to ask.
+Saying "no" is the equivalent of telling them you are not curious enough to investigate the place where you might spend the next several years of your career.

 Strong questions demonstrate engagement and strategic thinking: